braghimsistemas/suitup-php/docs/user-guide/getting-started/from-source.md

 Download the `composer.phar` file to manage the project dependencies from [here](https://getcomposer.org/composer.phar) or go to the [Composer Download page](https://getcomposer.org/download/) and choose your preferred type of install.

-Run composer `require` to download suitup and its dependencies.
+Run composer `require` to download Suitup and its dependencies.
 It will automatically create a `composer.json` file too (a file with your project specifications).

     $ php composer.phar require braghim-sistemas/suitup-php ^2

-Also you will need to set some `.htaccess` configs so Suitup can work properly.

 ## Files contents

+Let's put some content into these files.

 ### .htaccess file
 file: `cowboys/.htaccess`

+Set some `.htaccess` configs so Suitup can work properly.

 ```properties
 RewriteEngine on